PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Web-Services/3M-webapp-integration.md

 To: Charles Musgrave <charles.musgrave@medsphere.com>
 Subject: RE: 3M Integration Findings and Other Notes

-It more had to do with my understanding of the VISIT table, with PAYER_CD foreign-keying into PAYER_MSTR and PAT_TYPE_CD foreign-keying into PAYER_MSTR (which in turn keys into CLASSIFICATION_MSTR).
+It more had to do with my understanding of the VISIT table, with PAYER_CD foreign-keying into PAYER_MSTR and PAT_TYPE_CD foreign-keying into PAT_TYPE_MSTR (which in turn keys into CLASSIFICATION_MSTR).

 Once you explained to me what CUSTOM_VAL1 and CUSTOM_VAL2 were in ENCODER_CONFIG_MSTR, then it was simply a matter of finding the right VISIT records to use as test records to launch Ext Coder from the webapp.